Ecuador in the OTI Festival

-Ecuador and its two OTI member stations, Teleamazonas and Ecuavisa debuted in the OTI Festival in 1974 in the third edition of the festival, which was held in the coastal city of Acapulco, with the singer Hilda Murillo with her song "Las mariposas" (The butterflies).
-Since then, the Andean country took part in the contest util the last edition in 2000 which was held again in Acapulco.
+The participation of Ecuador in the OTI Festival began at the third OTI Festival in 1974.
+The Ecuadorian broadcasters that formed the Asociación de Canales de Televisión del Ecuador (ACTVE) participated joinlty in the event, as members of the Organización de Televisión Iberoamericana (OTI).
+They participated in all twenty-six editions after their debut, and hosted the 1996 festival.
+Their best result was second achieved in 1985 and 1987.

 History

-The indigenous singer Jesús Fichamba took part in the edition of 1985 taking Ecuador to the second place in the OTI Festival.
+The indigenous singer Jesús Fichamba took second place in 1985.

-Ecuador's history in the Latin American song contest did not yield any victories.
-Teleamazonas and Ecuavisa, however, achieved a number of top 5 finishes.
+The broadcasters that formed the Asociación de Canales de Televisión del Ecuador (ACTVE), whose early name was Asociación Ecuatoriana de Canales de Televisión (AECTV), participated jointly in the OTI Festival.
+Broadcasters such as Ecuavisa, Gamavisión, and Teleamazonas, were members of the association.
+Their history in the festival did not yield any victories; however, they achieved a number of top 5 finishes.

-The Ecuatorian debut in the OTI Festival was successful because of Hilda Murillo's fifth place.
+The Ecuatorian debut in the OTI Festival was successful because of "Las tres mariposas" by Hilda Murillo's fifth place.
 After that, the country didn't repeat that success, and in the following two years, the delegation ended in the bottom five of the scoreboard.
-However, in 1977 the female singer Marielisa with her song "Sonreir cuando quiero llorar" (To smile when I want to cry) took the Ecuadorian broadcasters back to fifth place.
-In contrast, in 1978, 1979 and 1980, Ecuador registered its worst placings ever with two last places with zero points.
+However, in 1977, "Sonreir cuando quiero llorar" by Marielisa took fifth place again.
+In contrast, in 1978, 1979, and 1980, Ecuador registered its worst placings ever with two last places with zero points.

-After some unsuccessful participations, in 1985 in Seville, the indigenous Quechua singer Jesús Fichamba recorded a second-place finish for Ecuador for the first time with his song "La pinta, la niña y la Santa María" in a reference to the three boats led by Christopher Columbus, who discovered America.
+After some unsuccessful participations, in 1985, the indigenous Quechua singer Jesús Fichamba recorded a second-place finish for Ecuador for the first time with his song "La pinta, la niña y la Santa María" in a reference to the three boats led by Christopher Columbus, who discovered America.
 The performer, who appeared on stage with the traditional Quechua suit, was acclaimed.

-Two years later in Lisbon, the Andean country repeated the success with another indigenous singer, Gustavo Velázquez, and his ethnic pop song "Mi amigo el condor" (My friend the Condor).
+In 1997, they repeated the success with another indigenous singer, Gustavo Velázquez, and his ethnic pop song "Mi amigo el cóndor".

 National Final

-Ecuavisa and Teleamazonas also organised an annual national contest in order to select the Ecuatorian participant in the OTI Festival.
-As in the other participating countries who opted for this way of selecting their entrants, the winner was selected by a professional jury.
+The Asociación de Canales de Televisión del Ecuador (ACTVE) organised an annual national contest in order to select the Ecuatorian participant in the OTI Festival.
+As in the other participating broadcasters who opted for this way of selecting their entrants, the winner was selected by a professional jury.